grafana/mimir/docs/sources/guides/gossip-ring-getting-started.md

 ## Single-binary, two Cortex instances

 For simplicity and to get started, we'll run it as a two instances of Cortex on local computer.
-We will use prepared configuration files ([file 1](../../configuration/single-process-config-blocks-gossip-1.yaml), [file 2](../../configuration/single-process-config-blocks-gossip-2.yaml)), with no external dependencies.

 Build Cortex first: